romana/romana/romana_setup.md

        romana-setup [-n name] [-p platform] [-d distro] [-s stacktype] <action> [ansible-options] romana-setup <h|--help>

-Stack Name:  user-defined stack name (default: $USER)
+Cluster Name:  user-defined stack name (default: $USER)
-Platforms:   aws (default), vagrant
+Platforms:     aws (default), vagrant, static
 Distro:        ubuntu (default), centos
 Stack Types:   devstack (default), kubernetes
 Actions:       install (default), uninstall
 ```

 ## Option Details

-### Name
+### Cluster Name

-A name for the installation environment can be specified using the `-n` or `--name` option.
+A name for the cluster can be specified using the `-n` or `--name` option.
 The name must contain only ASCII letters and digits, and start with a letter.

 If not specified, the value of `$USER` is used.
 You should specify this option if you:
-- create multiple installs using `romana-setup`
+- create multiple clusters using `romana-setup`
 - do not have `USER` set to a valid value
 - prefer a different name for items created by `romana-setup`

 ### Platform

-A platform can be specified using the `-p` or `--platform` option. `romana-setup` will use this to create hosts or virtual machines prior to installing the stack and Romana components.
+A platform can be specified using the `-p` or `--platform` option.
+This specifies whether `romana-setup` will create the cluster or use predefined hosts.

 Valid values are:
 - `aws` -- a set of EC2 instances created in Amazon Web Services (AWS) using CloudFormation
 - `vagrant` -- a group of VirtualBox VMs created using Vagrant
+- `static` -- predefined hosts created outside of this tool (refer to [this page](static_hosts.md) for additional details)

 **Note**: Vagrant installs automatically configure a Host-Only Network for the VMs, with a predefined subnet of `192.168.99.0/24`.
 If multiple installs are being performed on the same host, you will need to override this value.